WHAT IS ACNE?

 5. USE A SUITABLE SUNSCREEN LOTION

 Your skin needs protection from the sun.
 Sunscreen not only prevents sunburn; it reduces the development of premature lines and wrinkles, dark spots, and skin cancer.
 Gone are the days when sunscreens were greasy.
-Now, there are plenty of sunscreens that are light and non- greasy, won’t clog, and won’t make acne worse.
-As the acne medications make your skin sensitive, wearing sunscreen is necessary to maintain clear skin.
+Now, there are plenty of sunscreens that are light and non-greasy, won’t clog, and won’t make acne worse.
+As acne medications make your skin sensitive, wearing sunscreen is necessary to maintain clear skin.

 6. DAILY ACNE TREATMENT MEDICATION